 India overtakes Russia as third worst-hit nation in COVID-19 tally

 New Delhi, July 05: India on Saturday recorded the third highest coronavirus case in the world, overtaking Russia.
+India's tally now stands at 6.90 lakh, according to Worldometer.
 Worldwide, the United States has registered the most number of cases so far (27.8 lakh), according to a Reuters tally.
 Brazil is the second worst-hit nation with over 15 lakh cases.

 Twenty-one states and UTs, including Delhi, Gujarat and Uttar Pradesh, have a COVID-19 recovery rate higher than the national average of 60.77 per cent, the Union Health Ministry said on Sunday as India's case count mounted to 6.73 lakh and the death toll rose to 19,268.